Products featured on Pianodao are selected for review by ANDREW EALES.

 As you can see, the list is dominated by songs that have appeared in favourite Christmas films from Home Alone to White Christmas, TV shows (perennial favourite A Charlie Brown Christmas) and classic hits from Bing Crosby, The Jackson 5, Andy Williams, Michael Bublé and more.

-And I think it’s fair to describe all these as “songs for kids” because they have so successfully transitioned to become truly classic songs beloved by the kids of every generation in the family!
+And I think it’s fair to describe all these as “songs for kids” because they have so successfully transitioned to become classics beloved by every generation in the family!

 …arranged for easy piano…